microsoft/debug-adapter-protocol/specification.md

   memoryReference: string;

   /**
-   * Optional offset (in bytes) to be applied to the reference location before
+   * Offset (in bytes) to be applied to the reference location before reading
-   * reading data.
+   * data.
 Can be negative.
    */
   offset?: number;